(Back to Haunted Movies Index)

 On the night two high school friends, Becca Kolter and Katie Embry, are staying up late joking about an allegedly terrifying masterpiece of a movie, their nightmare manifests itself and claims the life of Katie, victim number one of what will become a string of gruesome deaths.

-Katie's aunt, Rachel Keller (Naomi Watts) and her son Aidan (David Dorfman) set out to Katie's funeral, whereby they learn that Katie's death was anything but normal.
-As Katie's mother begs Rachel to use her journalism detective skills to crack the case behind her daughter's death, Rachel finds herself at a deserted cabin in Shelter Mountain.
+Katie's aunt, Rachel Keller (Naomi Watts) and her son Aidan (David Dorfman), set out to Katie's funeral, whereby they learn that Katie's death was anything but normal.
+As Katie's mother begs Rachel to use her journalistic detective skills to crack the case behind her daughter's death, Rachel finds herself at a deserted cabin in Shelter Mountain.
 It is there that Rachel stumbles upon the videotape that somehow claimed Katie's life.
 Immediately thereafter, the phone rings, and an ominous voice whispers the words, "seven days".
 Terrified and utterly confused, Rachel begins to investigate the film, dissecting every film still possible until she solves the encrypted message behind the disturbing images.

-Meanwhile, her ex-boyfriend, and consequently Aidan's father, Noah (Martin Henderson), gets in on the action after Rachel inquires his film-guru expertise.
+Meanwhile, her ex-boyfriend and consequently Aidan's father, Noah (Martin Henderson), gets in on the action after Rachel inquires afterhis film-guru expertise.
 Making a copy, Rachel gives Noah the duplicate in hopes he can deduce something she has yet to see.
 But it isn't until Noah sees his newly distorted self-portraits that he begins to suspect something paranormal may be connected to the tape and its victims.
 With two people now involved in the mystery, when Aidan watches the film late one night, a third accomplice (potential victim) enters the picture.

-As Noah and Rachel race time, their sleuthing leads them back to Shelter Mountain whereby a series of paranormal events lead Rachel to Samara's corpse.
+As Noah and Rachel race time, their sleuthing leads them back to Shelter Mountain, whereby a series of paranormal events lead Rachel to Samara's corpse.
 But the story doesn't end there.
 There's a reason why everyone thinks that Samara is evil, and moreover, there's a reason why people are continuing to die.
 Rachel's temporarily relieved nerves are wracked again as her son, Aidan, becomes distraught with the knowledge that Samara's corpse has been found and set free.
 But isn't that exactly what Samara wanted?
 Will there be more deaths?
 What's the key to stopping her wrath, IF it can be stopped at all?
 When will the dead girl finally go to sleep?

 "The Ring" is a magnificent film that revolutionizes the horror industry after hundreds of would-be and so-so films failed and flopped their way back onto Blockbuster shelves.
 In fact, this deeply psychological film is the saving grace for the stigmatizing stereotype of "cliched" and "predictable" that horror films have become so famous for.
 "The Ring" is utterly unique, perceptive, and alluring.